 Hire a Small Business Collection Agency

-Client has repeatedly failed to make payment multiple times despite reassurances.
-He is probably avoiding taking your phone calls, needs more time to clear your payment, has started to unreasonably dispute your services or other excuses..
+Your client has repeatedly failed to make a payment multiple times despite reassurances.
+He is already avoiding taking your phone calls.
+Does he need more time to clear the debt?
+Has he suddenly has started to dispute about the quality of your services.
 Time is up.

-Let an expert collection agency deal with the situation.
-Involvement of a Collection Agency is a game changer.
+Let an expert collection agency deal with this situation.
+Involvement of a Small Business Collection Agency is truly a game-changer.

-If you remain on the sidelines whether to transfer an account to a collection agency or not, the situation will only get worse with time.
-Approach a collection agency if your payment has been due for over 60 days.
+If you remain on the sidelines whether to transfer an account to a collection agency or not, the situation will only worsen over time.
+Without a doubt, approach a small business collection agency if your payment has been due for over 60-90 days.

-Involvement of a professional collection agency automatically puts an astronomical pressure on the client.
-Collection agencies have many tricks and legal ways to collect money which you may not know.
+The involvement of a professional debt collection agency automatically puts an astronomical pressure on the client.
+Collection agencies have many tricks and legally valid ways to collect money which you may not even know.

-Most commercial collection agencies will not charge you anything till your money is collected.
-Depending on the amount owed and circumstances, collection agencies charge typically between 30% to 50% of the amount they are able to collect.
+Most commercial collection agencies will not charge you anything until your money is collected.
+Depending on the amount owed and the circumstances, a small business collection agency will charge between 30% to 40% of the amount they recover.
 Fully understand the fee structure before hiring a collection agency.

 10. Maintain proper proof of the services or products delivered including and all communications made with your client

 Keep all invoices, proof of goods or services delivered, and copies of reminder invoices sent by you.
-Also keep a copy of communications done via email and date/time of phone calls made by you to your client and what they have been telling you.
-Put all this information in the “Notes” section of your Collection Agency’s debt assignment form.
+Also, keep a copy of communications done via email and date/time of phone calls made by you and what they have been telling you.
+Provide this information to your Collection Agency while submitting this account.

-Obviously, there is no guarantee that your business relationship with the client will remain intact, but a step by step approach will increase the chances of resolving things in a nice way.
+There is no guarantee that your business relationship with the client will remain intact.
+Still, a step by step approach will increase the chances of resolving things amicably.